Ziqing19/LabelPixivBookmarks/README.md

 - If there is no intersection, the script will skip the image.
 Or you can configure the script to add the first tag of the image by default.

-- You might also search your bookmarks by your custom tags (see below)
+- You might also search your bookmarks by your custom tag

 - The script is implemented by Pixiv Web APIs.
-Please open an new issue at GitHub if it was outdated.
+Please open a new issue at GitHub if it was outdated.

 ## For First-time User